biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 (Emperor's choice of which features to show is based on features' "magnitude based on all ... dimensions" -- [see this comment and the surrounding QIIME 2 forum thread](https://forum.qiime2.org/t/how-to-make-pcoa-biplot-in-r-using-q2-deicode-ordination/8377/6) for context.)

-## Epilogue: How do I actually, like, select features in Qurro?
+## Epilogue: How should I actually, like, select features in Qurro?

 That's a good question!
-You have a few strategies in choosing what to inspect in a Qurro visualization.
+You have lots of strategies in choosing what to inspect in a Qurro visualization.
+This section discusses only a subset of these;
+in the end, Qurro leaves the decision of how to investigate your data up to you.
+We hope it makes this investigation easier, though!

-### Inspecting highly- or lowly-ranked features
+### (Semi-)manually inspecting highly- or lowly-ranked features
 One strategy (as mentioned in the
 [songbird FAQ](https://github.com/biocore/songbird#faqs), regarding
 differentials) is to "...investigate the top/bottom microbes [features] with